-Apollo Clone goes dark, blends genres- Announces new single Dead, Dreaming
+Apollo Clone goes Pop Punk, blends genres- Announces new single Hollywood is Hell

 Artwork by @mmiss_illatease

-(November 1st, 2020) - Chicago native alternative hip hop artist Apollo Clone announces the debut of his new single “Dead, Dreaming."
-Endorsed by celebrities spanning from DJ Cutthroat of Atlanta to Swae Lee & 2 Chainz, the 26-year-old self-proclaimed pioneer of the Anti-Rap genre will be crossing over to the dark side (or even darker side) with the November 6th premiere.
-The tracks substance chronicles the necessary persistence through trials and tribulations that hinder many into abandoning their dreams in the merciless Hip Hop rat-race.
-We also hear Apollo ardently touch upon futile attempts to bring sparks back to a romance devoid of energy and abundant in depression.
+(March 26th, 2021) - Chicago native alternative hip hop artist Apollo Clone announces the debut of his new single “Hollywood is Hell" (feat.
+HELLSTRVCK.)
+Endorsed by celebrities spanning from DJ Cutthroat of Atlanta to Swae Lee & 2 Chainz, the self-proclaimed pioneer of the Anti-Rap genre will be crossing over to a lighter side (or less dark side) with the March 26th premiere.

 A passionate music lover from a young age, Apollo Clone discovered a proclivity towards singing and writing shortly after high school.
 When the shift to college had him transmute somber feelings and apprehensions into journaled lyrics, he soon got into rap & hip hop, continuously penning down emotional numbers to express depression and anxiety.
 Self-composition imminently followed as he found music to be a cathartic channel in actualizing emotional freedom.